Palaeoloxodon recki: Taxonomy

 The species was initially named from specimens found at Bed IV in Olduvai Gorge, Tanzania by Wilhelm Otto Dietrich in 1915, originally as a subspecies of the European straight-tusked elephant, what is now called Palaeoloxodon antiquus, as Elephas antiquus recki.
 It was named after Hans Reck, a German paleontologist and geologist who had done the initial surveying of the gorge in 1913, and had collected a considerable number of fossils from the locality.'
 Camille Arambourg in 1942 described additional specimens of the species from Omo Valley in Ethiopia, and suggested that they were distinctive enough that they warranted being placed as the distinct species E. recki.
 The two deposits are not contemporaneous and the specimens from each locality are morphologically distinctive from each other, which has led to confusion about which locality represents the "typical" morphology of the species.
-The placement of Elepas recki in the genus Elephas was contested as early as 1942, when in a publication by Douglas Gordon MacInnes and Henry Fairfield Osborn's posthumous monograph on fossil proboscideans it was suggested that Elephas recki should instead be placed in Palaeoloxodon, though many later authors continued to place the species in the genus Elephas, treating Palaeoloxodon as a subgenus of Elephas.'
+The placement of E. recki in the genus Elephas was contested as early as 1942, when in a publication by Douglas Gordon MacInnes and Henry Fairfield Osborn's posthumous monograph on fossil proboscideans it was suggested that Elephas recki should instead be placed in Palaeoloxodon, though many later authors continued to place the species in the genus Elephas, treating Palaeoloxodon as a subgenus of Elephas.'
+In 1961, H. Basil.
+S. Cooke once again removed E. recki from Elephas, reassigning it to the genus Archidiskodon.
+Four years later, Louis Leakey synonymised it once again with Elephas.

-Michel Beden's publications during the 1980s on Elephas recki primarily focusing on molar morphology identified five successive subspecies, from oldest to youngest with ages according to Sanders (2023)':
+Michel Beden's publications during the 1980s on Elephas recki primarily focusing on molar morphology identified five successive subspecies, ordered here from oldest to youngest, with ages according to a 2023 work by William J. Sanders':